 With the Live Parts™ for SOLIDWORKS Add-in, users can define forces that act upon their Live Parts design.
 You can define forces using one of two methods outlined below.

 - Select Force in the Add-in toolbar.

-- Use the Force Type drop-down list to select the type of force (linear or rotational).
+- Use the Force Type drop-down list to select the type of force (linear, pressure, or rotational).

-- (Optional) Click on the Direction box and select the sketched entity (i.e. arc, line) in your SOLIDWORKS assembly you would like to use as the force.
+- (Optional) Click on the Direction dropdown menu and click on Selected entity to instead define the force direction by selecting an entity (i.e. line) in your SOLIDWORKS assembly.

 - Click on the Surfaces box and select the surface(s) in your SOLIDWORKS assembly to which the force will be applied.

 - Select the Force application method (under Parameters) to specify how the force will be applied to the chosen surface(s) - push, pull, or both.

 - Click on the Magnitude box (under Parameters) and input the magnitude of your force in Newtons.

 - Click the Checkmark on the top of the force menu to accept the changes.